 7. Work smarter, not longer or harder.

-I used to sit at my desk until late in the evening, spending hours at my computer — which often resulted in a sore neck and shoulders rather than my best work.
+I used to sit at my desk until late in the evening, spending hours at my computer — which often resulted in a sore neck and shoulders (and being cranky when I got home) rather than my best work.

 8. Develop support systems.